6 Best Hunting Shows on Netflix (April 2025)

 6. Southern Survival (2020)

-Not all hunting shows show live hunting but explore different ways of doing so along with other ways of survival.
-One such show is ‘Southern Survival’ wherein The BattlBox crew creates and tests different kinds of outdoor survival gear to ascertain if they are effective or not.
+Not all hunting shows show live hunting, but they explore different ways of doing so, along with other ways of survival.
+One such show is ‘Southern Survival’ wherein the BattlBox crew creates and tests different kinds of outdoor survival gear to ascertain their effectiveness.
 The fact that the show comes with the big, bold disclaimer ‘Don’t try this at home’ makes it clear that the audience will be watching a no-holds-barred treatment filled with destruction.
 So, if you like to watch things being destroyed (under controlled conditions), you will love this show.
 You can watch it here.

 5. Alone (2015 -)